GovTechSG/sgds-web-component/docs/Next.md

 # NextJs

+Pre-requisite: please read <a href="/docs/frameworks-react--docs" target="_self">documentation on React</a> prior to this.

 Web components are client components as they rely heavily on document and window API that is only present in the browser.